 The need for the book on Chivalry, Honor, and Care arose as a result of the work of the Project for the History of Care at Georgetown University.
 The Care Project discovered that chivalry, which has had important and influential links with ideas and practices of care, has been almost completely overlooked in contemporary ethical, professional, and social inquiries related to care.
 The Georgetown Chivalry Initiative and the book that it is now preparing will examine the care that was idealized, codified, and combined with notions of honor in chivalric rules and narratives; probe the contradictions found, for example, in religious crusaders’ anomalous combination of loving care and violent destruction of heathens; and will explain the relevance of chivalry and honor for the modern professions.

 The Project for the History of Care:

 The purpose of the Project for the History of Care is to retrieve from intellectual history the rich traditions and meanings of care that have been antecedent to contemporary moral notions of care.
-The Project is examining diverse sources for purposes of understanding the many meanings of care; they include ancient mythology, religious traditions, the history of philosophy, world literature, the writings of psychologists and sociologists, and contemporary political philosophy.
+The Project is examining diverse sources for purpose of understanding the many meanings of care; they include ancient mythology, religious traditions, the history of philosophy, world literature, the writings of psychologists and sociologists, and contemporary political philosophy.
 The institutional sponsor of the Project for the History of Care is Georgetown University in Washington, DC.
 A generous grant from The Lilly Endowment to Georgetown University made it possible to establish the Project for the History of Care and to do the preliminary research that led to the Georgetown Chivalry Initiative.
 Additional funding is being sought for the Georgetown Chivalry Initiative, an activity of the Project for the History of Care.